 To that end, we provide large samples simulated from the posterior distributions of all the parameters in our model on CurateND.
-We have also developed a tutorial on best practices for incorporating the estimates of measurement uncertainty that we provide when conducting substantive analyses using the V-Dem data (Bizzarro, Pemstein & Coppedge 2016).
+We have also developed a tutorial on best practices for incorporating the estimates of measurement uncertainty that we provide when conducting substantive analyses using the V-Dem data (Bizzarro, Pemstein & Coppedge 2016); while Marquardt (2020) provides an applied example for doing so, along with replication code.
 In the longer term, we are developing software that will facilitate this process in commonly used statistical packages like R and Stata.